Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 ## Cross-Validation

 Let me say this upfront: this method works great on small to medium-sized datasets.
 This is absolutely not the kind of thing you'd want to try on a massive dataset (think tens or hundreds of millions of rows and/or columns).
-Alright, now that that's out of the way, let's dig in.
+Alright, let's dig in now that that's out of the way.

 As we saw in the post about [train/test split](https://dziganto.github.io/data%20science/machine%20learning/model%20tuning/python/Model-Tuning-Train-Test-Split/), how you split smaller datasets makes a significant difference; the results can vary tremendously.
-As the random state is not a hyperparameter (please don't do that), we need a way to extract every last bit of signal from the data that we possibly can.
+As the random state is not a hyperparameter (seriously, please don't do that), we need a way to extract every last bit of signal from the data that we possibly can.
 So instead of just one train/validation split, let's do K of them.

 This technique is appropriately named *K-fold cross-validation*.
 Again, K represents how many train/validation splits you need.
 There's no hard and fast rule about how to choose K but there are better and worse choices.
 As the size of your dataset grows, you can get away with smaller values for K, like 3 or 5.
 When your dataset is small, it's common to select a larger number like 10.
 Again, these are just rules of thumb.